 This guide walks through 8 concrete preparation steps for an in-person USCIS Form I-485 adjustment of status interview in 2026, including documents to assemble, timeline review, equity-record updates, and common officer questions.
 The framework reflects the discretion factors set out in PM-602-0199, the May 2026 USCIS policy memorandum on adjustment of status.
+This is general educational information, not a substitute for individualized review by a licensed immigration attorney.

 What Changed About the I-485 Interview After May 2026